sba22230/-CA-2-AgriProject/README.md

 + <https://www.dairyaustralia.com.au/>
   + Description: Dairy Australia is the national service provider for the dairy industry.
 We work with dairy farmers, processors, manufacturers, retailers and consumers to help grow the industry.
   + Data: Contains a lot of information on dairy farming in Australia.
 And various industry reports.

+Don't forget the library - DLR and CCT